Building Insurance

 1. Prepare in advance

-We know it’s not possible to see into the future and predict when something may go wrong with your home or your belongings.
+We know it’s not possible to see into the future and foretell when something may go wrong with your home or your belongings.
 However, you can still make sure that if something wrong does happen, you’re in the best possible position to make a claim.

 If you claim loss or damage of an item, more often than not you will need to show proof of purchase.
 Some insurers will dismiss your claim if you don’t have enough evidence or any receipts for your items.
 To avoid this, either file away your receipts safely or take a photograph of them for a backup copy.